-Shortly after joining forces with Armada Pictures, I was asked to write up a “Director’s Statement” outlining my intended approach to making THE PLAGUE.
+Shortly after joining forces with the production company Armada Pictures, I was asked to write a “Director’s Statement” outlining my creative approach to making THE PLAGUE.
 This was supposedly for potential investors and also to make sure we were all on the same page.
-The following is the statement exactly as it was given to all involved parties.
+The following is the statement exactly as it was given to ALL involved parties.
+I personally ran this statement by Barker's producers to assure that it accurately articulated all that we had discussed, before officially handing it in.
+They agreed that this was the film were were making.

 -Hal Masonberg